Why Adolescents are the Most Vulnerable to Substance Abuse and Addiction

 There’s good news: there has been a drop in the use of tobacco among students in grades 8, 10, and 12; teenage use of methamphetamine and hallucinogens has also dropped.
 Unfortunately, as these have dropped, the abuse of prescription drugs acquired from friends or relatives has steadily increased.

 If you are a parent or know one who is torn about how to help their adolescent, please call Right Step at 844-877-1781 today.
-Addicted teenagers need help, and the sooner they get it the more we can prevent and even reverse the damage done by drugs and alcohol.
+Addicted teenagers need professional treatment, and the sooner they get it the more we can prevent and even reverse the damage done by drugs and alcohol.

 Struggling with drug or alcohol addiction?